+COUNT I

-COUNT I Direct Infringement Against Does 1-31
+Contributory Infringement Against Does 1-64

 - 45. The allegations contained in paragraphs 1-44 are hereby re-alleged as if fully set forth herein. - 46.
 Plaintiff is the owner of the Registration for the Work which contains an original work of authorship. - 47.
 By using the BitTorrent protocol and a BitTorrent Client and the processes described above, each Defendant copied the constituent elements of the registered Work that are original. - 48.
 Plaintiff did not authorize, permit or consent to Defendants' copying of its Work. - 49.
+As a result of the foregoing, each Defendant violated Plaintiff's exclusive right to: - (A) Reproduce the Work in copies, in violation of 17 U.S.C. §§ 106(1) and

+By using the BitTorrent protocol and a BitTorrent Client and the
-As a result of the foregoing, each Defendant violated Plaintiff's exclusive right to: - (A) Reproduce the Work in copies, in violation of 17 U.S.C. §§ 106(1) and 501; - (B) Redistribute copies of the Work to the public by sale or other transfer of ownership, or by rental, lease or lending, in violation of 17 U.S.C. §§ 106(3) and 501; - (C) Perform the copyrighted Work, in violation of 17 U.S.C. §§ 106(4) and 501, by showing the Work's images in any sequence and/or by making the sounds accompanying the Work audible and transmitting said performance of the Work, by means of a device or process, to members of the public capable of receiving the display (as set forth in 17 U.S.C. § 101's definitions of "perform" and "publically" perform); and - (D) Display the copyrighted Work, in violation of 17 U.S.C. §§ 106(5) and 501, by showing individual images of the Work nonsequentially and transmitting said display of the Work by means of a device or process to members of the public capable of receiving the display (as set forth in 17 U.S.C. § 101's definition of "publically" display). - 50.
-Each of the Defendants' infringements was committed "willfully" within the meaning of 17 U.S.C. § 504(c)(2).

-51. Plaintiff has suffered actual damages that were proximately caused by each of the Defendants including lost sales, price erosion and a diminution of the value of its copyright.
+- Redistribute copies of the Work to the public by sale or other transfer (B) of ownership, or by rental, lease or lending, in violation of 17 U.S.C. §§ 106(3) and - 501; - Perform the copyrighted Work, in violation of 17 U.S.C. §§ 106(4) and (C) 501, by showing the Work's images in any sequence and/or by making the sounds accompanying the Work audible and transmitting said performance of the Work, by means of a device or process, to members of the public capable of receiving the display (as set forth in 17 U.S.C. § 101's definitions of "perform" and "publically" perform); and - Display the copyrighted Work, in violation of 17 U.S.C. §§ 106(5) and (D) 501, by showing individual images of the Work nonsequentially and transmitting said display of the Work by means of a device or process to members of the public capable of receiving the display (as set forth in 17 U.S.C. § 101's definition of "publically" display). - Each of the Defendants' infringements was committed "willfully" 50. within the meaning of 17 U.S.C. § 504(c)(2). - 51.
+Plaintiff has suffered actual damages that were proximately caused by each of the Defendants including lost sales, price erosion and a diminution of the value of its copyright.